SymfonyCasts/30-days-last/sfcasts/modal-loading.md

 # Fantastic Model UX with a Loading State

-Coming soon...

-All right, so
-let's try to submit this and something goes wrong.
-It went to a page that didn't have a TurboFrame ID = modal.
-And that's because the response was an error.
-If we look down here on the web debug toolbar, there was a 405 status code.
-Let's open that up.
+Let's pick up where we left off yesterday.
+The Ajax-powered modal loads!
+Let's try to submit it.
+Uh oh - something went wrong.
+It went to some page that didn't have a `<turbo-frame id="modal">`... which is odd, because *every* page now has one.
+That's because the response was an error.
+If we look down on the web debug toolbar, there was a 405 status code.
+Open that up.
+Interesting:

-So it says no route found for post /voyage, which is weird because we're submitting the new voyage form.
-But here's the problem.
-When you generate, when I generated the crud for my voyage system, it generated form elements that don't have an action attribute.
-That's fine when you were on that page, because it means it submits right back to the same URL.
-But as soon as you start embedding your forms in other places, you need to be responsible and always set the action attribute to do that, open up our src/Controller, the voyage controller.
-And at the bottom of this, I'm going to paste in a really simple private method.
-That's going to handle this for us.
-Okay.
-To add the use statement.
-So we can pass a voyage or not pass a voyage.
-And all this does is create our normal voyage form, but it sets the action attribute.
-If the voyage has an ID, it sets the action to the edit page else it sets it to the new page.
-So thanks to this up in the new action, we can say this->create voyage form voyage, and I'll copy that line because we need the exact same thing down here in edit.
-Perfect.
-All right.
-So now I don't even need to refresh.
-I'm just going to open the modal, save, and it works.
-It's submitted.
-And we got the response right back inside the modal because of course that's the whole point of a turbo frame.
-It keeps the navigation right inside this area.
-Now, before we talk about what happens on success, let's perfect this.
-My second requirement for the opening the modal was that it needed to open immediately over in our new action.
-Add a sleep = two to mimic our site being so cool that it's being slammed by traffic.
-Now, when we hit the button click, nothing happens.
-No user feedback at all until the Ajax request actually finishes.
-It's not good enough.
-Instead, I want the modal to open immediately with some loading content.
-To do this over in the modal controller, we're going to add a new target called loading content.
-So the idea is that in our actual HTML in a second, we will define the, what we want the loading content to look like inside of our modal.
-Then down here, we're going to create a new method called showLoading.
-And if this.dialogTarget.open, so if we're already open, we don't need to show the loading, I'm just going to return.
-Otherwise say this.dynamicContentTarget.
-So in our case, this is going to be the turbo frame that we're waiting to load the Ajax into.
+> no route found for POST /voyage

+That's  weird because we're submitting the new voyage form... so the URL should be `/voyage/new`.

+## Adding action Attributes to the Forms

+Here's the problem: when I generated the voyage crud from MakerBundle, it created forms that *don't* have an `action` attribute.
+That's fine when you were on that
+page: it means it submits back to the current URL.
+But as soon as we decide to embed your forms on other pages, you need to be responsible and always set the `action` attribute.

+To do that, open up `src/Controller/VoyageController.php`.
+At the bottom, I'll paste in a simple private method.
+Hit Okay to add the `use` statement.
+We can pass a voyage or not... and this creates the form but sets the `action`.
+If the voyage has an id, it sets the action to the edit page, else it sets it to the new page.

+Thanks to this, up in the `new` action, we can say `this->createVoyageForm($voyage)`.
+Copy that... because we need the exact line down in `edit`.

+Lovely.
+Back over, I don't even need to refresh.
+Open the modal, save and... it works.
+It submitted and we got the response *right* back inside the modal... because of course!
+That's the whole point of a Turbo frame.
+It keeps the navigation inside of itself.

+## Loading the Modal Instantly

+Before we talk about what happens on success, I want to *perfect* this.
+My second requirement for the opening the modal was that it needed to open immediately.
+Over in our` new` action.
+Add a `sleep(2)`... to pretend our site is getting slammed by aliens planning their spring brek trips.

+When we click the button now... nothing happens.
+No user feedback at *all* until the Ajax request finishes.
+That is *not* good enough.
+Instead, I want the modal to open immediately with a loading animation.

+Over in the modal controller, add a new target called `loadingContent`.
+The idea is, if you want some loading content, you'll define that in your template and set this target on it.
+We'll do that in a moment.

+At the bottom, create a new method called `showLoading`.
+If `this.dialogTarget.open`, so if the dialog is already open, we don't need to show the loading, so return.
+Otherwise say `this.dynamicContentTarget` - for us, that's the `<turbo-frame>` that the content will be loaded into - `.innerHTML` equals `this.loadingContentTarget.innerHTML`.

-.innerHTML = this.loadingContentTarget.innerHTML.
-So it's going to copy whatever we've defined as our loading content into our dynamic content.
-Finally, let's add that target.
-So in base.html.twig, after my dialog, I'll add a template element.
-Yes, my beloved template element.
-It's perfect for this situation because anything inside of a template element isn't visible on the page.
-Let's add a data modal target = loading content.
-And then inside of this, we're going to add a template element that we're going to And then inside of this, I'm going to paste in some content.
-This is just some tailwind classes that are going to give us this nice pulsing animation.
+Finally, add that target.
+In `base.html.twig`, after the `dialog`, I'll add a `template` element.
+Yes, my beloved `template` element: it's perfect for this situation because anything inside won't be visible or active on the page.
+It's a template we can steal from.
+Add a `data-modal-target="loadingContent"`.
+I'l paste some content inside.

-Now, if we tried this right now, it still doesn't work because nothing is calling our new show loading method.
-And this is where we can use a little trick from a turbo.
-So over in base.html.twig, find the iframe.
-I'm going to move this on to multiple lines.
-What we effectively want to do is the moment the turbo frame starts loading, we want the loading content to show.
-And turbo dispatches an event when it starts an AJAX request that we can listen to.
-So add a data action to listen to that and we'll say turbo before fetch request.
-That's the name of the event.
-Then->modal pound sign show loading.
-All right, let's check out the effect here.
-I'm going to refresh the page and, oh, I love that opens instantly.
-We see that loading content.
-It's perfect.
-And it's really cool how it works.
-When this calls show loading, show loading puts content into our dynamic content target.
-And do you remember what happens?
-The moment any content goes into a turbo frame that triggers the modal to open.
-So there's some really cool teamwork going on here to get that modal to open immediately.
-And then once the turbo frame actually finishes loading, its final content overrides the loading.
-All right, so we're almost there to making this perfect, but I'm not satisfied yet.
-And while I have that sleep in there, I'm going to hit save.
-Look it, nothing happens.
+Nothing special here: just some Tailwind classes with a cool pulse animation.

+If we try this now... no loading content!
+That's because nothing is calling our new `showLoading` method.
+On click, we want to start loading content into the `turbo-frame` *and* call that method.
+How?

+Over in `base.html.twig`, find the frame.
+I'll break this onto multiple lines.
+Let's
+think: as soon as the `turbo-frame` starts loading, we want to call `showLoading()`.
+Fortunately, Turbo dispatches an event when it starts an AJAX request.
+And we can listen to that.

+Add a `data-action` to listen  `turbo:before-fetch-request` - that's the name of the event - then `->modal#showLoading`.

+All right, let's check out the effect!
+Refresh the page and... oh, it's wonderful!
+It opens instantly, we see that loading content... and it's replaced once the frame finishes.

+I love how this works.
+When this calls `showLoading`, that method puts content into `dynamicContentTarget`.
+And... do you remember what happens the moment any HTML goes into that?
+Our controller notices it, and the modal opens.
+So there's some *really* cool teamwork going on to open that immediately.

+## Loading Indication on Form Submit

+We're nearly there to making this perfect, but I'm not satisfied!
+While we still have the `sleep`, submit the form.
+Nothing happens!
 There's no feedback while that's loading.

-Fortunately, that's easy to fix, and we've already done it on a different turbo frame.
-I'm going to add class area-busy:opacity 50, and then transition opacity.
-This time, let's reload this.
+Fortunately, we've fixed this before on a different Turbo frame.
+Add class `aria-busy:opacity-50`, and `transition-opacity`.

-Actually, I should reload the page.
-There we go.
-And we've got the nice loading animation.
-And yes, we get the low animation.
-Low opacity, so we can see that it's doing something.
-All right, so with that, I will happily remove our sleep.
-At this point, there's just one last detail I want to talk about, and it's this extra padding here.
-The reason that extra padding is there is because we're going to be using it to edit the page.
-So the reason that extra padding is there is because the content from the page has an M4 and a P4 that adds that.
-So the modal has some padding, and then there's extra padding coming from that on the page.
-And on the page, that margin and padding makes sense.
-So this comes from over here in new.html-twig.
-And when that same content is inside of the modal, we want that to hide.
-So to help us do this, we're going to add, we're going to use a tailwind trick.
-So it's really easy for us to customize this.
-So in tailwind.config.js, let's add one more variant.
-We're going to call this one modal, and it's going to activate whenever we are inside of a dialog element.
-Thanks to that, over in new.html-twig, we'll keep the margin for and the padding for in normal situations.
-But if we're in a modal, use M0, and if we're in a modal, use P0.
-All right, so over here on this page, there shouldn't be any change.
-That looks good.
-But now, oh, look at that.
-That is the modal padding and margin we want.
-So that's it.
-With a fully reusable modal system, it loads instantly, it submits into it, and it even closes itself when the modal, when the content disappears.
-Watch.
-First voyage from a modal.
-And I'll choose this.
-Let's close this for dramatic effect and save.
-Look at that.
-It closed.
+I'll reload... click, loading animation and submit.
+Yes!
+The low opacity tells the user that something is happening.

+And with that, I will happily remove our `sleep`.

+## Conditional Modal Styling

+There's one final detail I want to get right: it's this extra padding.
+This shows up because the content from the `new` page an element with `m-4` and `p-4`.
+So the modal has some padding... and then extra padding comes from that page.

+*On* the page, the margin and padding makes sense.
+It comes from over here in `new.html.twig`.
+So we *do* want this on the full page... but not in the modal.

+To help us do this, we're going to use a Tailwind trick.
+In `tailwind.config.js`, add one more variant.
+Call this `modal`, and activate it whenever we are inside of a `dialog` element.

+Now, in `new.html.twig`, keep the margin and padding for the normal situation.
+But if we're in a modal, use `modal:m-0`, and `modal:p-0`.

+Back on the new page, this shouldn't change.
+Looks good!
+But in the modal...
+*that* is the look we want.

+Our modal system now opens instantly, AJAX-loads content and we can even submit into it.
+It even closes itself on success!
+Fill in a purpose, select a planet... and... the modal closed!

 How?
-The new action redirects to the index page, and the index page doesn't extend modal base.
-It extends the normal base.html-twig.
-So there is a modal frame on the index page, but it's the empty frame at the bottom of the page.
-So that means that the modal lost its content.
+It's cool!
+The `new` action redirects to the index page.
+And because `index.html.twig` extends the normal `base.html.twig`, it *does* have a `modal` frame... but its empty.
+That makes the `turbo-frame` on the *page* become empty.
+And thanks to our controller, we notice that and close the dialog.

-What happens when the modal loses its content?
-The modal is smart enough to close itself.
-Now, the only thing we are missing, if you're watching closely, is there is no toast notification.
-So tomorrow, we'll talk all about handling form success when a form is submitted inside a frame.
-By the end, we're even going to move the edit into a modal and add a few other effects that are simply amazing.
+The only thing we're missing now, if you were watching closely, is the toast notification!
+It was missing!
+Tomorrow, we'll talk all about handling form success when a form is submitted inside a frame... *including* doing cool things like automatically adding the new row to the table on this page.